Exawind/openturbine/docs/sphinx/theory/member-types.rst

 Member library
 ======================

-This section describes the current library of members in OpenTurbine.
+This section describes the current library of members in Kynema.
 Members are connected connected constraints.
 Examples of connected systems can be found in :ref:`sec-configs`.

 .. toctree::
    :glob: